Aeroluna/LunaCoopMod/README.md

 - Added Cellular Reactor upgrade, which gives Medics full starting energy.

 Anyone who has played P1 knows how painful it is to get energy on these things.

-- Changed Medic portrait.

-Changed to be distinct from the Medivac portrait.

 - Reduced Firebat weapon backswing and damage point.